 All primary school children who are eligible to receive free school meals are also entitled to free school milk.

-Milk is available to all other primary school children for £27.30 per year.
-This is payable at the start of the school year.
+Milk is available to all other primary school children.
+It is payable at the start of the school year.

 The amount of milk provided is one-third of a pint per day during term time.

 The charge for milk is subsidised by the European Community and the Welfare Food Reimbursement Unit.